Symmetry In Motion

-Structural Symmetry And Balance .
+Structural Symmetry .
+Balance .
 Correct Topline .
 Sound - Ground Covering Movement .
-Exquisite Heads

 We have realized over the years that just because a dog wins alot in the ring, does not necessarily mean that it is truly the best representation of a functionally correct Borzoi.
 We have chosen not to let the influences of what we see winning in the conformation ring, dictate our breeding choices.

 We have not personally participated in field events, but several of our Borzoi and Borzoi sired by our males have competed in the field and conformation, performing exceptionally well in both.
 We are proud of their versatility and feel it is a positive reflection on our breeding choices.
-Our Miss Brill and Aneese, as well as Avatar Borzoi's Emma (sired by Cooper) are excellent examples!
-Here is a video of Emma on lure.
+Our Miss Brill and Aneese, as well as Avatar Borzoi's Emma (sired by Cooper) are excellent examples, excelling in the field and the conformation ring!

 The second meaning is a precise and well-defined concept of balance or "patterned self-similarity" that can be demonstrated or proved according to the rules of a formal system: by geometry, through physics or otherwise.